Degor04/DAD-2024-25-Tutorials/docs/deploy.md

     --build-arg GROUP={{group}} --debug
 ```

-Push the Laravel Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Push the Laravel Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker push registry.172.22.21.107.sslip.io/{{group}}/api:v{{version}}
 ```

-Build the Vue Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Build the Vue Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker build -t registry.172.22.21.107.sslip.io/{{group}}/web:v{{version}} -f ./deployment/DockerfileVue ./vue
 ```

-Push the Vue Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Push the Vue Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker push registry.172.22.21.107.sslip.io/{{group}}/web:v{{version}}
 ```

-Build the Node WebSockets Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Build the Node WebSockets Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker build -t registry.172.22.21.107.sslip.io/{{group}}/ws:v{{version}} -f ./deployment/DockerfileWS ./websockets
 ```

-Push the Node WebSockets Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Push the Node WebSockets Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker push registry.172.22.21.107.sslip.io/{{group}}/ws:v{{version}}